 Many assume that the first rule of food photography is to find the perfect lighting.
 You couldn’t be more wrong.
 The most important rule is to do the photoshoot after you have eaten.
 That’s right, approach food photography when you’re not hungry.
 As you’ve guessed, some tend to jump at the opportunity and devour their meals before they even had their chance to shine on the screen of your DSLR.

-Get your primary instinct out of the way and we can move onto other tips that are going to significantly improve your food photography.
-Look around your kitchen.
-There’s an abundance of materials, photo shoot locations and props.
+Get your primary instinct out of the way and look around your kitchen.
+There’s an abundance of materials, photoshoot locations, and props.
 The kitchen, in a sense, is like the perfect studio environment and playing ground for photographers.
+Done?
+Then let’s move onto other useful food photography tips and tricks.

 1. Hope for (but don’t expect) good natural light

-You will find that nothing works better that natural lighting when it comes to food photography.
-The day you choose to do some food photography should ideally be a sunny day.
-Nature is unexpecting.
+You will find that nothing works better than natural lighting for food photography.
+Ideally, the day you choose to do some culinary photography should be sunny but nature is unpredictable.
 You might be stuck with crappy conditions but you have to learn to work with what you have.

 You can create believable daylight in a studio environment.
 All you need is some diffusion material or a softbox to give you a nice variation of light.
 Your setup can be quite basic to start with.
 When the focus of your photograph is food items and dishes, you only need one decent light source because less is really more here.
 It’s important to take a few test shots to see how your lighting conditions translate on camera.

-Lighting is everything with food photography.
+With food photography, lighting is everything.
 The only thing that doesn’t work to your advantage with natural light is that it might be too harsh for lighter objects.
 You can eliminate this problem by placing a diffuser between your set and the window.
-Working with direct sunlight is no easy task but a diffuser will significantly improve your quality of light.
+Working with direct sunlight is no easy task but a diffuser will significantly improve the quality of light.

-This trick softens dark shadows and gets rid of bright highlights which usually happens when direct sunlight hits lighter areas.
+This food photography trick softens dark shadows and gets rid of bright highlights which usually happens when direct sunlight hits lighter areas.

 Aside from lighting, the next most important thing is how you present your food.
-There are so many textures, colors and props in the kitchen.
-You can play with your compositions for hours on end.
+There are so many textures, colors, and props in the kitchen.
+You can play with your food photography compositions for hours on end.
 Use this opportunity to get a little creative.

-You can use kitchen appliances to add levels to your compositions, towels and other fabrics for background texture, spices for an artsy mess, fresh vegetables for visual interest, tableware for decor and much more.
+You can use kitchen appliances to add levels to your food photography compositions. for instance, towels and other fabrics are great for background textures, spices can make an artsy mess, fresh vegetables add visual interest, and tableware may be used as seasonal decor.
 Explore and play around with items in your kitchen.

-We know how it goes – you’re excited, you’re ready to start cooking, ingredients are flying left and right, dishes pile up and before you know it you’re standing in front of a great mess.
+We know how it goes — you’re excited and ready to start cooking, ingredients are flying left and right, dishes pile up and before you know it you’re standing in front of a great mess.
 You can’t photograph under these conditions.

 Remember to keep it simple.
 This also means keeping it clean.
 Before you get to cooking, attempt to declutter your kitchen.
 Make sure everything you need is within reach.
 It’s also important that you stage your area before you cook.
-This is where you’ll be shooting so it needs to be the perfect set up.
+This is where you’ll be shooting and the set up for food photography needs to be perfect.

-If you don’t have a tripod, you’ll need to use something stable to give you more leverage.
-You’ll avoid a lot of unfortunate shots if you consider all these fine details.
+If you don’t have a tripod, you’ll need to find something stable to give you more leverage.
+You can also use a timer or a remote controller to minimize the movements.
+Having considered all these fine details in advance, you’ll be able to avoid a lot of unfortunate shots and save time.

 When shooting meals and ingredients, there are only so many angles you can take.
 That being said, you need to choose one and make it a conscious, justified decision.
 Your camera angle will affect the story that you’re communicating.

-The trick to choosing the right camera angle lies in your subject.
-You have to really observe your food to figure out what is unique about it and where you’d like to place emphasis in your shot.
+The ideal food photography trick to choosing the right camera angle lies in your subject.
+You have to really observe your goods to figure out what is unique about it and where you’d like to place emphasis in your shot.
 Place your camera where you can highlight the best qualities of your dish or ingredients.

 7. Props help tell a story

-You can use empty space to add to the story you’re telling.
-Add ingredients and props around your food which can help tell how the food was made.
+You can use empty space to add detail to the story you’re telling.
+For example, ingredients and props around your food can showcase the cooking process.
 This includes things like fabrics, herbs, glasses, dishes, and jars.
-Place a few things in the foreground or background to help give your images more depth and visual interest.
+Place a few things in the foreground or background to help give your food pictures more depth and visual interest.

 8. Make your colors pop

 A common mistake with food photography is using overpowering props.
-It’s easy to get excited about buying new props to add to your images and make them stand out but don’t forget that the food should be the focal point of your shots.
+It’s easy to get excited about buying new items to add to your images and make them stand out but don’t forget that the food should be the focal point of your culinary photography.

-When photographing food, select neutral tones for props to really make your food stand out.
-Black, grey, white and shades of brown work well depending on the color of your subject.
+When photographing food, select neutral tones for props that will contrast with your dishes.
+Black, grey, white, as well as shades of brown work well depending on the color of your subject.
 If you’re photographing dessert with colorful berries, use a white background.
-Be smart about your use of supporting props.
+Beige and light brown perfectly fit photos of creamy cakes or cookies.
+In short, try to be smart about your use of supporting props.

 9. Cooking is a process, so document it

-To really make the most of your photoshoots, take photographs of your food being prepared.
+To really make the most of your photoshoots, take pictures of your food being prepared.
 You can start with photographing raw ingredients and all the later stages of the preparation process.
-Show your food being cooked, placed and served.
+You can also document how you arrange the table, decorate the kitchen, and eventually serve the food.

 10. Use humans for scale

 In some food photographs, it’s hard to tell how large or small the space and ingredients are.
-This is where you can use human hands to add a delicate touch to your shots.
-This can be subtle and kind of nice because it includes a human element.
+This is where you can include hands to add a delicate touch and make your culinary photography more subtle and contextual.

 You can add a stirring hand or show hands chopping ingredients.
-This shows scale and add that extra touch to give a better idea of the scale of things.
-It could also make your shots more appealing.
+This shows scale and adds that extra touch to give a better idea of how big or small things are.
+It could also make your shots more appealing to audiences.

 Subscribe to our blog